 Both of these problems will lead to a worsening of your symptoms.

-Unfortunately, sugar is so easily obtainable in modern day society and is able used as a “secret” ingredient in many foods to improve their taste that it is difficult to avoid all together.
+Unfortunately, sugar is so easily obtainable in modern day society and is often used as a “secret” ingredient in many foods to improve their taste that it is difficult to avoid all together.

-The best way to go about this is to take some time reading the labels of some of your staple foods from your weekly shop; you might be surprised at the sugar content in ready meals and certain sauces.
+The best way to go about this is to take some time reading the labels of some of the staple foods from your weekly shop; you might be surprised at the sugar content in ready meals and certain sauces.

 Cutting out fizzy drinks will significantly reduce your sugar intake if you are a regular fizzy-drinker.
 In some fizzy drinks, there is as much as 50g of sugar in one 500ml bottle!

 If you’re an avid chocolate fan, here’s the good news – you can satisfy your sweet tooth by substituting your high sugar dessert with some squares of dark chocolate as a reduced-guilt alternative.

 A substance found naturally in dark chocolate has the effect of reducing inflammation naturally, while you won’t find the same amount of sugar in dark chocolate as the milk variety.

 Another thing to watch out for is your fruit juice and fruit intake.
 While fruits are usually considered “healthy” due to high vitamin and mineral content, there are often high concentrations of fructose within the sweeter fruits, which can has detrimental effects on weight and inflammation when consumed in large quantities.